Am0rphous/Awesome/SysAdmin.md

 - [wAuto](https://github.com/khchen/wAuto) - Windows automation module.

 ## Databases
+- [MariaDB Server](https://github.com/MariaDB/server) - MariaDB server is a community developed fork of MySQL server.
+Started by core members of the original MySQL team, MariaDB actively works with outside developers to deliver the most featureful, stable, and sanely licensed open SQL server in the industry.
 - [Redis](https://github.com/redis/redis) - Redis is an in-memory database that persists on disk.
 The data model is key-value, but many different kind of values are supported: Strings, Lists, Sets, Sorted Sets, Hashes, Streams, HyperLogLogs, Bitmaps [redis.io](http://redis.io).

 ## Dell Spesific Tools